leobdev/leobdev/README.md

 ### Hi there 👋
-🔭 I’m currently working on Haulow
+🔭 I’m currently working on an app based on OpenAI ChatGPT & DALL-E to create meal recipes based on any given ingredients.
+This repo is private at this moment

 <!--